I like to have a brain dump type of website (like this one) where the content is only meant for me.

 Visit your new subdomain by going to newsubdomain.yoursite.com where you will see a very basic WordPress install with SSL already enabled

-I typically develop Custom WP themes on Local by flywheel and then use wp-all-in-one-migration to migrate the site.
-I begin with a starter-theme cloned from github that has webpack config, basic nav menu, etc. Check out a separate post here about this process.
+I typically develop Custom WP themes on Local by flywheel (now just called local) and then use wp-all-in-one-migration to migrate the site.
+I begin with a starter-theme cloned from github that has webpack config, basic nav menu, etc.

 If I have existing content in an existing WP database then I will use the exporter to move.